5l1v3r1/Win32.-d0t-niX.C2/README.md

 (I forgot that the `CopyFile` function is unable to create a Directory in the first place so the function would always fail, NICE.\
 Even better was that I hadn't implemented proper Error Handling then, which made it even harder to even find what was causing the Issue. (spend 2 hours basically doing nothing, a moment I always **ALWAYS** hate, and so does everybody else do.))

-- I have now implemented a precompiled header file wanting to find out how much and if it even would improve compile time (which was about 10 - 12 sec before) and holyshit it does.\
+- I've now implemented a precompiled header file wanting to find out how much and if it even would improve compile time (which was about 10 - 12 sec before) and holyshit it does.\
 This precompiled header shortens the compiletime down to about 2 sec which is extremly nice for a project like this that needs to be debugged alot.\
 (Though working with a PCH in VS with multiple directories is horrible sadly, but atleast you can get used to it.)

-- Once again im moving/renaming directories/files which wouldn't be that bad but working with directories on GitHub well...\
-For now just see the `N0TiLLerka` as deprecated and refer to the new directory `N0T-iLLerka`
+- I've implemented a better usage of VS's Build Configuration.\
+Release will be the same as before, Debug however can be used now.\
+This will compile the Malware as a Debug build (obviously), still making use of the precompiled headers.\
+It will also automatically define the DEBUG flag.\
+I've also removed the x64 Configuration from the Project.

 Further Information will allways be posted/updated accordingly...